-Planning & Code Enforcement Economic and Community Development Reduce Cut and Fill Rather than flattening a site to make it level and uniform, site designers should be encouraged to reduce grading and work with the existing topography.
+Planning & Code Enforcement Economic and Community Development

+Reduce Cut and Fill

+Rather than flattening a site to make it level and uniform, site designers should be encouraged to reduce grading and work with the existing topography.
 Though it may be simpler to design for a level site, flattening the terrain degrades the character of a site and often requires the use of unsightly retaining walls and loss of mature trees.
 Intensive grading also destroys surface drainage patterns, thus requiring artificial management of drainage through costly systems.
-Smaller building footprints modeled on traditional (pre-automobile) building patterns, including rowhouses and live/work buildings, are better suited to conform to varying topographic terrain and should be encouraged when possible.

 The City should consider improving current standards that encourage that the landscape will be preserved in its natural state insofar as practical by minimizing tree removal, disturbance and compaction of soil and by retaining existing vegetation insofar as practical during construction, and avoiding extensive grading and filling as far as possible.
 A common guideline is to restrict development on slopes over 15% to single-family homes and avoid construction completely on lands over 30% grade.
-Retaining walls over 5 feet in height should be prohibited.